This post may contain affiliate links for your convenience, which means I will be compensated if you make a purchase after clicking on my links.

 What’s next?

-I hope this puppy training guide helps you get on the right track with your new dog and learn what the most important first things to teach your puppy are.
+I hope this puppy training guide, schedule and tips and tricks helps you get on the right track with your new puppy and learn what the most important first things to teach your puppy are.

 Puppies are a lot of work.
 But they are worth every sleepless night, potty accident, and destroyed shoe.